 - ▶ Specify a data source.
-This can be any analytical source that records the outcome you want to predict. - ▶ Specify optional settings as desired.
+This can be any analytical source that records the outcome you want to predict. - ➤ Specify optional settings as desired.
 For more information, see the topic Optional model settings on p.
-53. - ▶ If desired, click the Data Overview icon to see an overview of the data that will be used to build the current model.
-For more information, see the topic Data overview in Chapter 4 on p.
-29. - Click Find Clusters. - ▶ Optionally, you can add manual clusters.
+50. - Click Find Clusters. - ▶ Optionally, you can add manual clusters.
 For more information, see the topic Using manual clusters on p.
-51. - ▶ Optionally, use the Evaluate and Test features to see how the model performs on your sample data.
+48. - ▶ Optionally, use the Evaluate and Test features to see how the model performs on your sample data.